RigidStudios/roblox-scripts/modules/math_parser/readme.md

 ## Lua Math Parser
-This is a Luau based math parsing utility.
+This is a Lua based math parsing utility.
 ### API Reference
 ```lua
 --[[